genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 awk 'NR % 4 == 2 {print length($0)}' reads.fastq        # length of every read

 # --- get an interactive shell in a container ---
-srun -A compute-workshop -p workshop --pty \
+srun -A compute2-workshop -p workshop --pty \
   --container-image=<image> \
   --container-mounts="/storage1/fs1/c.a.miller/Active/bfx-workshop-scratch:/storage1/fs1/c.a.miller/Active/bfx-workshop-scratch" \
   /bin/bash

 # --- copy files to your laptop (run ON your laptop, don't forget the final ".") ---